 Kenneth P. Dietrich School of Arts and Sciences

 There are many online resources to assist you in preparing your paper for submission to the Symposium.
-Please note that any major citation style guide (e.g. MLA, APA, Chicago, Turabian) is permitted, so long as the style is appropriate to the academic discipline of the paper.
+Please note that you are required to submit your paper using the Chicago Manual of Style.

-- The University of Wisconsin-Madison’s Writing Center has a Writer's Handbook documenting all major styles of citations and containing sections on writing research papers and other pieces.
+- The University of Wisconsin-Madison's Writing Center has a Writer's Handbook documenting Chicago Style.

-- Purdue University’s Online Writing Lab (OWL) offers a guide for using MLA, APA, and Chicago styles.
+- Purdue University's Online Writing Lab (OWL) offers a guide for using Chicago Style.

 - OnlineColleges.net has created a guide for conducting online academic research and a student's guide on avoiding plagiarism.